 OR finds records with any of the terms and broadens your search.

-Truncation finds records with a term's various endings (ie. nurs* = nurse, nurses, nursing, nursed, etc.).
+Truncation finds records with a term's various endings.
+For example, nurs* = nurse, nurses, nursing, nursed, etc.

 Peer reviewed articles have undergone a process of evaluation by subject specific experts (peers) to ensure that information is accurate, high quality, and academically sound.
 Peer reviewed articles contain original research to be shared with researchers and other professionals.

 Not all articles are peer reviewed.
 To find peer reviewed articles: